Living Learning Communities

 - Describe a time when you worked with others to achieve a shared goal.
 What challenges did you face, and how did you demonstrate professionalism and character to ensure that everyone’s strengths were utilized?

-The UC the World LLC is an on-campus residential community designed to foster and appreciate cultural diversity.
+The UC the World LLC is an on-campus residential community designed to foster and appreciate global perspectives.
 Through organized internationally focused events and activities, the LLC will facilitate interactions between students with varied life experiences and backgrounds.
 Students will develop a global lens that focuses on the importance of cross-cultural connections and the exploration of international issues.
 International and domestic students are encouraged to apply in an effort to create a well-rounded community that promotes international cultures on campus and better prepares students for international experiences.

 Requirements